ryanhamilton/questdb.io/docs/develop/web-console.md

 the defined import settings.
 For example, setting Atomicity in Settings to Skip row will result in skipped rows being reported in Rejected rows after the import.

+## Create table

+The "Create" tab on the top of the page allows table creation using interactive
+UI:

+<Screenshot
+  alt="Screenshot of the create table tab" small src="/img/docs/console/create-table-tab.webp" width={300}
+/>

+Use the create table panel to define table partition, WAL setting, and add column to a new table:

+<Screenshot
+  alt="Screenshot of the create table panel" height={375}
+  small
+  src="/img/docs/console/create-table.webp"
+  width={400}
+/>

 ## Providing an asset path